Deinosuchus: Morphology

 Deinosuchus had a secondary bony palate, which would have permitted it to breathe through its nostrils while the rest of the head remained submerged underwater.
 The vertebrae were articulated in a procoelous manner, meaning they had a concave hollow on the front end and a convex bulge on the rear; these would have fit together to produce a ball and socket joint.
 The secondary palate and procoelous vertebrae are advanced features also found in modern eusuchian crocodilians.

 The osteoderms (scutes) covering the back of Deinosuchus were unusually large, heavy, and deeply pitted; some were of a roughly hemispherical shape.
 Deep pits and grooves on these osteoderms served as attachment points for connective tissue.
 Together, the osteoderms and connective tissue would have served as load-bearing reinforcement to support the massive body of Deinosuchus out of water.
 These deeply pitted osteoderms have been used to suggest that, despite its bulk, Deinosuchus could probably have walked on land much like modern-day crocodiles.
+However, more recent analyses of the taxon's hindlimb biomechanics find that Deinosuchus would have run into issues generating enough muscular force to support its body and prevent the adoption of an erect-limbed "high walk" gait.
+This would have limited Deinosuchus terrestrial capabilities to belly-dragging as its primary mode of locomotion over land, and would suggest the taxon would have spent most of its life in the water.